piechartssuck/courses/content/tasks/01-task.md

 ### Verify Qualtrics Account Login

 Go to the [WVU Qualtrics login page](https://wvu.qualtrics.com) and simply make sure you can login.
 If you are unable to do so, please submit a [ticket to IT](https://wvu.atlassian.net/servicedesk/customer/portals) or give them a ring at <a href="tel:3042934444">304-293-4444</a> as soon as possible.
 We will be working with Qualtrics very soon!

+## Establish a Sampling Frame

+Begin work on your first deliverable.
+More details can be found [here](/deliverables/01-l1/)